coderefinery/manuals/helping-and-teaching.md

 As a helper, we do not expect you to know all our [CodeRefinery training material](https://coderefinery.org/lessons/) but if you have time:

-- Read through the Instructor Guide for the Lessons (ask instructors if you do not know where to find them)
+- Read through the instructor guides for the lessons (ask instructors if you do not know where to find them).
 - Be ready to introduce yourself in one or two sentences: think about what you would like to convey as helpers to the classroom.
 How did (or does) CodeRefinery help you?

 ## Tips for helping during the workshop